 2. To recognize and honor those deserving individuals who, as a result of wearing personal body armor, have survived a life-threatening or life-disabling incident.

 3. To serve the law enforcement community by collecting this important data and sharing valuable information relating to these survivor incidents

-Read the spring issue of the Survivor's Club Newsletter
+Read the fall issue of the Survivor's Club Newsletter

 Survivors' Club Video Series